-Services that are covered for What you must pay when you get these ser you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Vision care (continued) One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+Services that are covered What you must pay when you get these services for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Vision care (continued) One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-One pair of contact lenses needed due to keratoconus.
-You pay a \$45 copayment for each office visit to a physician.
+One pair of contact lenses Out-of-Network: You pay a \$45 copayment for each office visit to a physician.
 You pay 20% of the cost for outpatient hospital or ambulatory surgical center services.
-You pay a \$45 copayment for Medicare-covered glaucoma eye exam screenings.
-There is no coinsurance or copayment for Medicare-covered standard eyeglasses or contact lenses and for covered standard contact lenses for keratoconus.
-Out-of-Network: You pay a \$20 copayment for each office visit to a primary care provider.
+You pay a \$45 copayment for Dut-of-Network: You pay a \$20 copayment for each office visit to a primary care provider.
 You pay a \$50 copayment for each office visit to other providers.
-You pay 40% of the cost for outpatient hospital or ambulatory surgical center services.
+You pay 40% of the cost for outpatient Dut-of-Network: You pay a \$25 copayment for each office visit to a primary care provider.
+You pay a \$55 copayment for each office visit to other providers.
+You pay 45% of the cost for outpatient needed due to keratoconus.
+Medicare-covered glaucoma eye exam screenings.
+There is no coinsurance or copayment for Medicare-covered standard eyeglasses or contact lenses and for covered standard contact lenses for keratoconus. hospital or ambulatory surgical center services.
 You pay nothing for Medicare-covered glaucoma eye exam screenings.
-There is no coinsurance or copayment for Medicare-covered standard eyeglasses or contact lenses and for covered standard contact lenses for keratoconus.
-You pay a \$25 copayment for each office visit to a primary care provider.
-You pay a \$55 copayment for each office visit to other providers.
-You pay 45% of the cost for outpatient hospital or ambulatory surgical center services.
+There is no coinsurance or copayment for Medicare-covered standard eyeglasses or contact lenses and for covered standard contact lenses for keratoconus. hospital or ambulatory surgical center services.
 You pay nothing for Medicare-covered glaucoma eye exam screenings.
 There is no coinsurance or copayment for Medicare-covered standard eyeglasses or contact lenses and for covered standard contact lenses for keratoconus.